SynapticStrings/Orchid/README.md

 Orchid is an Elixir-based workflow orchestration engine inspired by a [personal project](https://ges233.github.io/2023/06/Qy-project/)(written in Chinese).

-It is primarily designed for scenarios requiring complex processing of time series (or sequences related to time series) with low real-time demands, providing a relevant protocol or interface for subsequent development.
+It is primarily designed for scenarios requiring complex processing of data(time series limited originally) with low real-time demands, providing a relevant protocol or interface for subsequent development.

 ## Features